reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ## {#RE0028} RE0028

-This error indicates that a the variable update inside of a loop, e.g. `{!reach} while`, is attempting to mutate variables that are not mutable.
-For a `{!reach} while` loop, this means the variable was not declared with `{!reach} var` prior to the loop.
+This error indicates that a the variable update inside of a loop, e.g. `{!rsh} while`, is attempting to mutate variables that are not mutable.
+For a `{!rsh} while` loop, this means the variable was not declared with `{!rsh} var` prior to the loop.

-For example, the code below erroneously attempts to mutate `{!reach} y` which has not been defined via `{!reach} var`:
+For example, the code below erroneously attempts to mutate `{!rsh} y` which has not been defined via `{!rsh} var`:

 ```reach
 var [x] = [1];